 I never got into too much trouble, and that's part of why I continued to drink and get high.
 I never had to suffer any serious consequences due to alcohol or drugs, so why would I even think about stopping?

 I continued to use Adderall, Ativan and alcohol on a very regular basis.
-Toward the end of my senior year of high school, I tried cocaine for the first time.
+Sometime during my junior or senior year of high school, I tried cocaine for the first time.
 It was the most amazing thing I had ever felt in my life.
 I liked to drink, and I liked other drugs, but I didn't like anything as much as I liked cocaine.
 Cocaine was the answer to all of my problems.

 My senior year in high school was a really hard time for me, and the drugs helped me through it.
 I was so unhappy, and I felt like I had no one to talk to about it - not that I even knew how to talk about anything.
 All I knew how to do at this point was drink or get high.
 That solved everything.